-Royal Caribbean International welcomes Assistance Dogs on ships when they have been pre-approved by the relevant government authorities to accompany guests. * Please note we do not accept pets.
+Royal Caribbean International welcomes service dogs on all ships.* Please note we do not accept pets.

-Assistance Dogs are permitted to accompany their owner in all public areas, including dining venues.
-While in public areas, Assistance Dogs must be on a leash, harness or another restraining device.
-Due to health regulations, Assistance Dogs are not permitted in pools, whirlpools or spas.
+Service dogs are permitted to accompany the person with a disability in all public areas, including dining venues.
+While in public areas, service dogs must be on a leash, harness or another restraining device.
+Due to health regulations, service dogs are not permitted in pools, whirlpools or spas.

-Care and supervision of the Assistance Dog is the sole responsibility of the owner.
+Care and supervision of the service dog is the sole responsibility of the owner.
 The ships are not required to provide food or care for the dog.

 Guests may bring a reasonable quantity of food and bowls for the dog onboard the ship at no additional charge.
 If refrigerated space is needed, notify our Access Department at the time of booking but no later than 30 days prior to sailing.

-If the guest chooses to disembark the ship at a port at which the Assistance Dog must remain onboard, the guest must make arrangements to ensure that the dog is cared for.
+If the guest chooses to disembark the ship at a port at which the service dog must remain onboard, the guest must make arrangements to ensure that the dog is cared for.
 Note that the ship's staff is not required to care for the dog, nor can the dog be left in the stateroom unattended.

-If the Assistance Dog's behaviour creates a fundamental alteration or a direct threat to safety, the dog may be denied boarding or removed from the ship along with the owner at the guest's expense.
+If the service dog's behaviour creates a fundamental alteration or a direct threat to safety, the dog may be denied boarding or removed from the ship along with the owner at the guest's expense.
 Examples include: growling, barking excessively, initiating unsolicited contact, biting other guests and/or crew members, failure to use designated relief areas, sitting on furniture, eating from the table, etc.